Monticiano: History

 In 1860, its 723 inhabitants unanimously agreed to join the Kingdom of Italy.
 During World War II, partisans from the Siena zone started their first organizational operations in Monticiano, where a resistance brigade, named after Spartaco Lavagnini, also operated.
-The night time battle between the partisans and the Germans between the 3rd and 4 June 1944 which took place in the town's central piazza is particularly remembered.
+The night time battle between the partisans and the Germans on 3–4 June 1944 took place in the town's central piazza and is particularly remembered.

 People

-Monticiano is the birthplace of former association football director Luciano Moggi.
+Monticiano is the birthplace of former association football director Luciano Moggi and former footballer and coach Carlo Petrini.